George Wallace: Early life

 George Corley Wallace Jr. was born in Clio, Alabama, to George Corley Wallace Sr. and Mozelle Smith.
-Since his parents disliked the designation "Junior", he was called "George C.", to distinguish him from his father, George, and paternal grandfather, the physician George Oscar Wallace, who was called "Doc Wallace".
+Since his parents disliked the designation "Junior", he was called "George C.", to distinguish him from his father, George Corley Sr., and paternal grandfather, the physician George Oscar Wallace, who was called "Doc Wallace".
 He had two younger brothers, Gerald and Jack, and a younger sister named Marianne.
 During World War I, Wallace's father left college to pursue a life of farming when food prices were high.
 When his father died in 1937, his mother had to sell their farmland to pay existing mortgages.
 Wallace was raised as a Methodist.

 From age ten, Wallace was fascinated with politics.
 In 1935, he won a contest to serve as a page in the Alabama Senate, and confidently predicted that he would one day be governor.
 Wallace became a regionally successful boxer in high school, then went directly to law school in 1937 at the University of Alabama School of Law in Tuscaloosa.
 He was a member of the Delta Chi fraternity.
 It was at the University of Alabama that he crossed paths with future political adversary Frank Minis Johnson Jr., who would go on to become a prominent liberal federal judge.
-Wallace also knew Chauncey Sparks, who became a conservative governor.
-These men had an effect on his personal politics reflecting ideologies of both leaders later during his time in office.
 He received a Bachelor of Laws degree in 1942.

 Early in 1943, Wallace was accepted for pilot training by the United States Army Air Forces (USAAF).
 Soon afterwards Wallace contracted life-threatening spinal meningitis, but prompt medical attention with sulfa drugs saved his life.
 Left with partial hearing loss and permanent nerve damage, he was instead trained as a flight engineer.
 During 1945, as a member of a B-29 crew with 468th Bombardment Group, stationed in the Mariana Islands as part of the Twentieth Air Force, Wallace took part in air raids on Japan and reached the rank of staff sergeant.
 In mid-1945, Wallace received an early discharge on medical grounds, due to "severe anxiety", and a 10% disability pension for "psychoneurosis".
 (The Twentieth Air Force was commanded by General Curtis LeMay, who was his running mate in the 1968 presidential race.)